Piano-Walrus/duelCafeCardScripts/README.md

 ## Script Structure
 Each script must be named after the passcode of the card it's for.
 For example, the script for "Labrynth Cooclock" would be named "2511.json".

-Each script is one JSON object, and should begin with the "id" property, its value being that same passcode mentioned above.
+Each script is one JSON object, and should begin with the `"id"` property, its value being that same passcode mentioned above.
 Note that any leading zeros in card passcodes must always be omitted, i.e. use `2511` **NOT** `00002511`.

+Next, you can declare and set any custom properties you deem appropriate and/or necessary (outlined in [this section](https://github.com/Piano-Walrus/duelCafeCardScripts/tree/main?tab=readme-ov-file#placeholders)).
+You can also set a global `"msg"` property after the `"id"` property, and it will be applied to every possible pop-up menu that each of the script's commands could theoretically generate, as opposed to setting a `"msg"` for each command individually.

-The next property should always be "commands", which expects a list of objects.
+The next and final property should always be `"commands"`, which expects a list of objects.
 Each object can have the following properties:

 **1. "msg" - Type: String**
 > The use of this property in tandem with the "options" property below, causes the current command to show an options menu upon activation.
 This property specifies the message to display on that options menu.